olivierdalang/looplog/README.md

 # Looplog

-Looplog is helper to log processing done in a loop, catching errors and warnings to produce a nice report.
+Looplog is a simple helper to log processing done in a loop, catching errors and warnings to produce a readble console output, both interactively and not.

 Quickly see how it looks with the demo.